LondonGophers/admin/runbooks/joind.in/README.md

     * Tags: `go,golang,london`
     * fill in the Venue and Date & time info
     * Icon: upload the [GLUG logo](https://github.com/go-london-user-group/admin/blob/master/assets/GLUG-logo-joindin.png)
 * hit Submit and wait for an email to arrive - **it usually takes a day to get the event approved**
 * once approved, head to the event's page on joind.in and click on "Add talk" (one of the buttons on the yellow menu stripe) to add each talk
 * add a link to the joind.in event to the meetup description on meetup.com and add to the slides
 * can also buffer a tweet for after the meetup
+* change the redirect from https://gophers.london/feedback by making a change to https://github.com/LondonGophers/gophers.london/blob/master/content/feedback.md.
+Follow the instructions at https://github.com/LondonGophers/gophers.london/blob/master/README.md to test locally, then regenerate the site prior to creating a commit and PR.